Ever feel like the odds are stacked against you?

 The better we can reconcile with these emotional realities, the easier it is to strike a chord with our audience.

 The data bears this out.
-A fascinating study published in the Journal of Services Marketing found that healthcare brands that invested in emotional connections with their audience had an easier time achieving “affective commitment,” the stage when someone starts to identify with a brand and form a deeper connection.
+A fascinating study published in the Journal of Consumer Marketing found that healthcare brands that invested in emotional connections were more appealing and effective than non-emotional approaches.
+This is especially effective at the time of “affective commitment”, stage when someone starts to identify with a brand and form a deeper connection.
 Those people are much more likely to become brand advocates.

 Bottom line: appealing to our audience’s emotions (instead of just cold, hard facts) makes them feel understood and valued.
 It makes them feel human.